Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{PAC-Bounds through Change-of-Measure.} The PAC-Bayesian framework allows for giving high probability bounds on the risk, either as an oracle or as an empirical bound.
-The key ingredients are so-called change-of-measure inequalities.
-The choice of such an inequality strongly influences the corresponding bound.
+PAC is an acronym for \emph{Probably Approximately Correct}, and PAC-\emph{Bayes} refers to the fact that one considers distributions instead of points \citep{Alquier_2024}.
+This framework allows for giving high probability bounds on the risk, either as an oracle or as an empirical bound.
+The key ingredient is a change-of-measure inequality, the choice of which strongly influences the corresponding bound.
 The one used most often is based on a variational representation of the Kullback--Leibler divergence due to \cite{DV1975}, employed, for example, by \cite{C2004, C2007}.
 Yet, not all bounds are based on a variational representation, that is, holding uniformly over all posterior distributions \citep{RKSS2020}.
-However, most bounds involve the Kullback--Leibler divergence as measure of proximity, for example, those by \cite{Mc2003_1, Mc2003_2}, \cite{S2002}, \cite{LS2002}, or the general PAC-Bayes bound of \cite{GLL2009}.
-More recently, other divergences have been used: \cite{HJ2014} prove an inequality for the $\chi^2$-divergence, which is also used by \cite{L2017}. \cite{BGLR2016} and \cite{AG2018} use the Renyi-divergence ($\alpha$-divergence). \cite{OH2021} propose several PAC-bounds based on general f-divergences, which include the Kullback--Leibler-, $\alpha$- and $\chi^2$-divergences.
-Even more recently, \cite{Amit_Epstein_Moran_Meir_2022} propose to replace the Kullback-Leibler divergence by so-called \say{integral probability metrics}, which encompass, for example, the Wasserstein distance that obeys many favorable properties and also captures the geometry of the underlying space \citep[see][]{Villani_2009}.
+While many bounds involve the Kullback--Leibler divergence as measure of proximity \citep{Mc2003_1, Mc2003_2, S2002, LS2002, GLL2009}, other divergences have been used: \cite{HJ2014} prove an inequality for the $\chi^2$-divergence, which is also used by \cite{L2017}. \cite{BGLR2016} and \cite{AG2018} use the Renyi-divergence ($\alpha$-divergence). \cite{OH2021} propose PAC-bounds based on f-divergences, which include the Kullback--Leibler-, $\alpha$- and $\chi^2$-divergences.
+More recently, \cite{Amit_Epstein_Moran_Meir_2022} propose to replace the Kullback-Leibler divergence by so-called \say{integral probability metrics}, which encompass, for example, the Wasserstein distance that obeys many favorable properties and also captures the geometry of the underlying space \citep[see][]{Villani_2009}.
 Motivated by this, \cite{Haddouche_Guedj_2023} also investigate PAC-Bayesian generalization bounds for the Wasserstein distance and their interplay with the output of optimization algorithms.
 A major advantage of using the Wasserstein distances instead of the Kullback-Leibler divergence is the fact that it does not constrain the support of the distribution a-priori through the choice of the prior.
 On the other hand, it demands assumptions on the loss function, which are not necessarily satisfied in learning-to-optimize. \textit{We give a general PAC-Bayesian theorem based on exponential families.
-Here, the role of prior, posterior, divergence and data dependence will be given naturally.
-Moreover, this approach allows us to implement a more abstract learning framework that can be applied to a wide variety of algorithms.}
+Here, prior, posterior, divergence and data dependence are given naturally.
+Further, it allows for implementing an abstract learning framework that can be applied to a wide variety of algorithms.}